argoproj/argo-workflows/.github/ISSUE_TEMPLATE/enhancement_proposal.md

 Are you a contributor?
 If not, have you thought about it?

 Argo Workflows is seeking more community involvement and ultimately more [Reviewers and Approvers](https://github.com/argoproj/argoproj/blob/main/community/membership.md) to help keep it viable.
-See [here](https://github.com/argoproj/argo-workflows/blob/main/community/sustainability_effort.md) for more information.
+See [Sustainability Effort](https://github.com/argoproj/argo-workflows/blob/main/community/sustainability_effort.md) for more information.
 -->